 With more than 75 percent of the United States population on social media, small businesses need to be on social media and use their accounts to market products and services.
 Using the right social media management tools could increase sales, boost brand recognition and develop loyal customers.

-Editor's Note: Looking for a social media management service?
+Editor's Note: Looking for an online marketing service?
 We can help you choose the one that’s right for you.
 Use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free:

 According to Buffer's State of Social 2018 Report, there are three trends social media marketers need to be aware of in 2019: Plentiful opportunities exist in the messaging space, companies that invest in social media ads will reap numerous gains and benefits, and engagement is the primary way to measure ROI.

 While knowing the latest trends is important, the right social media management tools can help implement these strategies and help your brand to stand out.
 To help you pick the best solution for your business, we evaluated dozens of social media tools, narrowing down the best ones based on the type of business, features and needs.

 In this guide, we look at key features, how much you should expect to pay and the best social media tools for different businesses.
 We chose WebiMax, Oracle Social Cloud, Portent, Sysomos, OrangeSoda and DataSift as our best picks.
 You can read more about each service below, including why we recommend it.

 Social media marketing tools vary in price.
 Some providers offer a free trial period, typically 30 days, where you can test out the software or service to see whether it's a good fit for your company.

 Pricing is typically structured according to tiers, with monthly costs increasing as more features are offered and if you have a dedicated account manager assigned to you.
 Packages range from $20 for a basic social media scheduling tool to $500 for programs with myriad features and a dedicated account manager.